 This major initiative, funded by the Innovation and Technology Commission as part of the InnoHK initiative, adopts innovative strategies to confront and mitigate the impact of emerging infectious diseases and transform Hong Kong and the Greater Bay Area into a global hub of knowledge and research.

 C2i builds on the individual strengths of HKUMed and the Institut Pasteur.
 HKUMed’s School of Public Health has successful projects under the Area of Excellence programme and Theme-based Research Scheme, while Institut Pasteur is co-ordinator of the Milieu Interieur consortium that has drawn on rich genotype and phenotype datasets from 1,000 people of French descent to generate biomarkers for therapy and vaccine development.

 The two institutions also count a strategic partnership that began in 2000 and has since advanced the understanding and treatment of infectious diseases.

 C2i is led by Professor Malik Peiris (Managing Director) and Professor Roberto Bruzzone (Co-director).

 The Centre for Immunology & Infection's work is centered around four major research programs to face public health challenges and make Hong Kong a global center of excellence for precision medicine population strategies and innovative interventions targeting emerging infectious diseases.

-They aim to characterise immune responses to infectious agents and their components in a healthy Asian population and develop new vaccine platforms for influenza, new strategies for mosquito-borne viruses and new treatments for lethal respiratory virus infections.
+We aim to characterize immune responses to infectious agents and their components in a healthy Asian population, develop new vaccine platforms for influenza, new strategies to monitor mosquito-borne viruses and new treatments for lethal respiratory virus infections.

-Taken together, the four programmes of C2i will address major unmet global and local public health needs and enhance Hong Kong’s knowledge-based economy, while providing state-of-the-art training for the local population.
+Taken together, the four programs of C2i address major unmet global and local public health needs and enhance Hong Kong’s knowledge-based economy, while providing state-of-the-art training for the local population.
 Ultimately, the outcomes are expected to advance health by improving the effectiveness of future public health initiatives.